andriiyaremenko/andriiyaremenko.github.io/index.md

 ---
 ### Experience
 #### KPMG Ukraine • Oct, 2017 — Present
-##### Software Engineer, Senior Software Engineer (acting as a Team Leader Dec, 2017 - Dec, 2019, as a Tech Lead from Feb, 2020)
+##### Software Engineer, Senior Software Engineer  (acting as a Team Leader • Dec, 2017 - Dec, 2019, as a Tech Lead • Feb, 2020 - Present)
-> During this time took 3 month unpaid leave to work as Senior Elixir developer on another project outside the company.

 **Achievements:**
  * Was supervising and involved in development of core Client- and Server-side libraries inside the company
  * Successfully developed 3 major releases of Goal management system for top management employees